17-10-2025

-The WBIF is the unique coordination and cooperation platform that blends different forms of non-reimbursable and reimbursable types of financing in the public and private sectors of the Western Balkans Beneficiaries, which aims to support socio-economic development, collaboratively and flexibly, in line with the ‘Team Europe’ approach.
-The WBIF is designated as the main vehicle for the delivery and implementation of the Economic and Investment Plan for the Western Balkans (EIP) and the main channel for developing the investments of the Growth Plan for the Western Balkans, being recognised as a best practice for European financial support for development.
-Consequently, the WBIF is charged with governance and operations of the European Fund for Sustainable Development Plus (EFSD+) covering the Western Balkans.
+The WBIF is a unique platform for coordination and cooperation that integrates various forms of non-reimbursable and reimbursable financing for public and private sector investments in the Western Balkans.
+Its main goal is to support socio-economic development in a collaborative and flexible manner, in line with the 'Team Europe' approach.
+The WBIF serves as the primary vehicle for delivering and implementing the Economic and Investment Plan (EIP) and is the main channel for advancing investments as part of the Growth Plan for the Western Balkans.
+Furthermore, it has been recognised as a best practice in European financial support for development and is responsible for the governance and operations of the European Fund for Sustainable Development Plus (EFSD+) in the Western Balkans.

 Sustainable transport